skasinos/AddressBookAPI/README.md

 ## Assumptions and Future Work
-- A user cannot add a duplicated address associated with his/her account but it is possible to add an address that already exists in the system by another user.
+- Duplicated address associated with a user account are not allowed but a user may add an address that already exists in the system by another user.
 - Postal code field needs to be numeric or alphanumeric.
 - Basic authentication assumed with a `username` and `password`.
 JWT authentication falls beyond the scope of this API.
 - Basic unit testing added and coverage.
 Further tests required and coverage should be increased.